-As described in Note 1 "Organization and Summary of Significant Accounting Policies," the Company has entered into amendments to the Agreements with Grünenthal related to ZALVISO.
+As described in Note 1 "Organization and Summary of Significant Accounting Policies," as of January 1, 2018, the Company follows the guidance of ASC 606, Revenue from Contracts with Customers to account for revenue from its Agreements with Grünenthal related to Zalviso.
 In the Amended Agreements, the parties amended the Product supply configurations and packaging of Product components and accessories, and associated pricing therefor, which the Company will manufacture and supply to Grünenthal for the Territory.
 The parties agreed to increase the pricing of the Product components and accessories in exchange for a reduction of \$5.5 million in the total milestone payments due from Grünenthal contingent upon achieving specified net sales targets from a total of \$171.5 million to \$166.0 million.
 The parties also updated the development plan for the Product in the Territory, providing for additional near-term development services to be rendered by AcelRx in exchange for payments by Grünenthal of \$0.7 million.
 In accordance with the terms of the Amended MSA, AcelRx also received a binding Product forecast from Grünenthal for approximately \$3.7 million, which was fully delivered by the end of 2016.